Where To Find Help

 Courts do not report judgments to credit agencies.
 However, landlords may.
 Credit reporting agencies also purchase court data to build their databases.
 If that data includes an eviction judgment, then anyone doing an official background check may find that on a tenant's record.

 There are a few ways to ensure that does not happen.
-Arizona law now requires eviction records be sealed when:
+An Arizona law which took effect September 24, 2022 requires eviction records be sealed when:

-- the case is dismissed prior to a judgment,
+- the court enters an order dismissing the case prior to a judgment,

-- the case is decided in favor of the tenant, or
+- the court enters a judgment in favor of the tenant, or

-- the landlord and tenant stipulate (agree) to set aside the judgment.
-A Motion to Set Aside must be filed with the court to start this process.
+- the landlord and tenant stipulate (agree in writing) to set aside, vacate, and seal the judgment.
+A Motion to Set Aside and Seal must be filed with the court to start this process.

 The sealing procedure will take place automatically once any of these three conditions are met.